How to Grow and Care for Christmas Cactus

 A close up of a plastic pot with a large Christmas cactus plant in it.
 In the background are further pots, vegetation and ivy, on a concrete surface next to a low wall.

-Don’t let your cactus be scorched by the sun – too much direct sunlight will cause the stems to turn red or purple.
+Don’t let your plant be scorched by the sun – too much direct sunlight will cause the stems to turn red or purple.

-During its growing season – April through September in the Northern Hemisphere – these plants thrive in temperatures between 70 and 80°F.
+During the growing season – April through September in the Northern Hemisphere – these plants thrive in temperatures between 70 and 80°F.

-A close up of the stem tips of a Christmas cactus plant, with tiny red flower buds on the end of each, in soft light on a dark background.
+A close up of the stem tips of a Schlumbergera plant, with tiny red flower buds on the end of each, in soft light on a dark background.

-Once your plants begin to put out flower buds, avoid sudden temperature changes, which can cause the buds to fall off.
+Once they begin to put out flower buds, avoid sudden temperature changes, which can cause the buds to fall off.

 Worm compost provides macro and micronutrients that the plant needs, as well as balancing the soil pH.